meliopolis/governance-paymaster/README.md

 ## Governance Paymaster

-** This work was funded by the Ethereum Foundation **
+_This work was funded by the Ethereum Foundation_

-This repository contains Paymasters that operate fully onchain, meaning there is no centralized backend service to determine whether a transaction should be paid for by the Paymaster (and then the service provides the signature to be included in the `userop`).
+This repository contains Paymasters that operate fully on-chain without a need for a centralized backend service to determine whether the Paymaster would cover the costs.
+One such example is a [VerifyingPaymaster](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/VerifyingPaymaster.sol).
+It requires a separate backend service with logic to determine whether to pay for a specific transaction and then providing the appropriate signature that's validated on-chain by the Paymaster.

-Instead, these Paymasters are purpose built to only pay for specific actions on chain and they determine whether to pay for those actions with logic *completely on-chain*.
+Instead, these Paymasters are purpose built to only pay for specific actions on-chain and they determine whether to pay for those actions with logic *completely on-chain*.
+Once deployed, they can operate without requiring any intervention (except perhaps to refill their accounts with `EntryPoint`).

 ## Usage